 The driver hired Meldon Law.
 The Meldon Law attorneys filed an application for a Formal Review Hearing through the Florida Department of Highway Safety and Motor Vehicle (DHSMV) to challenge the basis of the driver’s license suspension.
 During the hearing, the Meldon Law attorney made a motion to invalidate the license suspension based on the arresting deputy’s nonappearance.
 The hearing officer later issued an order setting aside the license suspension.

 Meldon Law Is Here for You

-When your license has been suspended due to a DUI in Florida, it is essential to know relevant court hearings and dates as well as the potential defenses you may have.
+When your license has been suspended due to a DUI in Florida, it is essential to know relevant court hearings and dates and the potential defenses you may have.
 At Meldon Law, we have the expertise and experience to assist you in every aspect of your case.
 Our attorneys know your rights and are dedicated to defending them – and defending you.

 If you have been charged with a criminal offense, call us at 352-373-8000 or fill out our contact form for a prompt response to schedule your free consultation.
 We want to help you get started on the path to getting your life back today.